nmndeep/PerturbAndRecover/README.md

 -Add the path to train-csv and image-root directory in trigger.sh

--Add the path to posioned checkpiiunt and encoder name(RN50, ViT-B/32, ViT-L-14-336)
+-Add the path to posioned checkpiiunt and encoder model-name (RN50, ViT-B/32, ViT-L-14-336), the resolution and attack parameters would be set automatically in the script.

--This would train for standard setup and evaluate for the attack param in trigger.sh
+-This would train for standard setup and evaluate for the attack parameters as in trigger.sh

 #### Evaluation: